spotify/netty-zmtp/README.md

 This project implements the ZMTP wire protocol but not the ZeroMQ API, meaning that it can be used to communicate with other peers using e.g. ZeroMQ (libzmq) but it's not a drop-in replacement for JZMQ like e.g. JeroMQ attempts to be.
+For an example of how a ZeroMQ socket equivalent might be implemented using the netty-zmtp codecs, see the `ZMTPSocket` class in the tests.

 We have successfully used these handlers to implement services capable of processing millions of messages per second.